There’s nothing like a chilly winter to leave you feeling flabby.

 You’re a wannabe Wiggins

-If the two-wheeled Rio action left you looking for your Lycra, it’s time to download Strava – the handlebar app used by millions.
+If the first sunshine of spring gets you looking for your Lycra, it’s time to download Strava – the handlebar app used by millions.
 Track your trails with GPS smarts, race along routes set by others and tap into all sorts of pedal-powered data – from distance to speed to elevation.

 It’ll play nice with a host of trackers and watches, while pairing it with a heart-rate monitor really pumps things up.

 Say no to the sofa with C25K, an 8-week life-changer that’ll have you running a 5km race in a jiffy.
 Three half-hour sessions a week are all it takes, as you’re cheered on to your training goals by vocal cues from an audio coach.